 Pronunciation of 'Cerebrovascular accident'

-The term 'Cerebrovascular accident' is commonly referred to as a 'stroke' in medical terminology.
-It describes a sudden event where blood flow to the brain is interrupted, leading to potential damage to brain cells.
-Below are the pronunciations and meanings in English.
+The term 'Cerebrovascular accident' is commonly referred to as 'stroke' in English.
+It describes a medical condition where the blood flow to a part of the brain is interrupted or reduced, preventing brain tissue from getting oxygen and nutrients.
+This can lead to brain damage or death of brain cells.

-The term originates from Latin, where 'cerebro-' refers to the brain, 'vascular' pertains to blood vessels, and 'accident' indicates a sudden event.
+The term 'Cerebrovascular accident' originates from Latin: 'cerebro-' meaning 'brain,' 'vascular' referring to blood vessels, and 'accident' indicating an unexpected event.

 Pronunciation Details